MINI FONDO ARGENTINA 2025 RULES

 7. Mandatory Equipment

-• Helmet use, properly fastened at all times during the course
+- Helmet worn and secured at all times during the race

 8. Event Development

-• The finish is only achieved when the cyclist crosses the finish line on their bicycle.
+- The finish is reached only when the cyclist crosses the finish line on their bicycle.

-• The organization may prevent any child from participating if they consider that: their bicycle and/or their adult’s bicycle represents a risk to their safety or that of other participants.
+- The organization may prevent any child from participating if it considers that their bicycle or the responsible adult’s equipment poses a safety risk to themselves or others.

 9. Prizes and Raffles